 * Among general criteria for admission, the statement of purpose indicating your interest in and preparation for Ph.D. research is a particularly important element in the UEPP Ph.D. admission committee’s selection process.
 While we take grade point averages from previous university or college experience and test scores into consideration, these are weighed in relation to relevant work experience and your expression of research interest.

-International applicants: In addition to completing the minimum UCI graduate student English proficiency requirements for admission, our program looks for evidence of substantial English language skills, such as having completed a degree program in English, clarity in the application’s written statements, and TOEFL or IELTS scores above the minimum requirements for admission.
+International applicants: In addition to completing the minimum UCI graduate student English Proficiency Requirements please see, Admissions Requirements.
+Our program looks for evidence of substantial English language skills, such as having completed a degree program in English, clarity in the application’s written statements, and TOEFL or IELTS scores above the minimum requirements for admission.
 Applicants who earned a bachelor’s or master’s degree from an institution at which English was the sole language of instruction according to the World Higher Education Database are no longer required to demonstrate English proficiency for admissions consideration.

 Additionally, in order to be appointed as a teaching assistant, the Graduate Division requires, without exception, that international students demonstrate oral English proficiency indicated by score on the speaking portion of either the TOEFL, IELTS, or other UCI-designated speaking test measure.
 Details and specific minimum scores for each test type are available in the UCI Graduate Division Policies and Procedures Manual.

 For other information or questions regarding Ph.D. program admissions, please contact:

 If you have technical difficulties or receive an error message while trying to complete the online application, email firstname.lastname@example.org or call (949) 824-6363.

 For other questions about the online graduate application, contact UCI Grad Division admissions.